 The U.S. renfaire as it exists in more than 220 cities and towns across the country emerged in the mid-sixties on the west coast, where several cropped up in the San Francisco area within just a few years.
 The major festivals—Sterling and Rochester on the east coast, L.A. on the west and Texas in the south—hire Broadway stock to provide drama and entertainment.
 Most of the players in the Renaissance Festival in Muskogee have never earned a theatre degree—they spent their afternoons in junior high on Atari tournaments instead of voice lessons.
 After a month-long training session and research paper assignments on everything from fashion to British dialect, they’re the ones who survive to throw swords in the Human Chess Game at the Oklahoma festival, to head up the Scottish belly dance contest, to roam the streets of the village, heckling and pestering patrons.
 There are about 600 of them each year.

 King Henry VIII, a man known more for his thirst for separating church from state and women from their heads than for his humanist education and gifts for music and writing, reigns at the Renaissance Festival in Muskogee.
 There he’s between brides, having lost Queen Jane after the birth of Prince Edward and not yet bound by negotiations with the Lutherans in Germany to marry Anne of Cleves.
 He sits at the head of the table at the King’s Feaste, a lunch at The Castle studded with the stars of mid-16th century London, where diners drink from cups that look like golden goblets encrusted with jewels.
-He sits in a throne when he knights children in the castle ballroom, a darkened space squeezed between wood tile flooring, spray insulation and rows of metal chairs upholstered in wine-colored vinyl.
+He sits in a throne when he knights children in the castle ballroom, a darkened space squeezed between wood tile flooring, spray foam insulation Knoxville and rows of metal chairs upholstered in wine-colored vinyl.

 The king travels the dusty streets of Castleton under guard, protected by a pair of men in black carrying spears rather than microphones in their sleeves.
 When he speaks, it’s from the bottom of his belly, and his salt-and-pepper beard, trimmed closely to his round face, frames a broad, cupid-lipped smile.
 The King is played by John Auld, a man who sells motors when he’s not donning royal raiment embroidered with faux pearls and rubies.

 “Coca Cola?
 That must be some type of ale.
-And french fries?”
+And crinkle cut french fries?”
 His face turned grave as he pretended to misunderstand what I meant when I asked about the food I’d eaten for lunch that day at the festival.
 “Young woman,” he said, “due to the most recent diplomatic treaties, we don’t fry the French anymore.”